 Particularly for an accounting manager, skills as a leader are essential.
-However, leadership skills can help you progress at work and rise through the ranks, regardless of your role or industry.
-Accountants need to be able to take charge of their work, hold themselves and their teams accountable for any mistakes, and make firm decisions — all hallmarks of a great leader.
+Leadership skills can help you progress at work and rise through the ranks regardless of your role or industry.
+Accountants must be able to take charge of their work, hold themselves and their teams accountable for mistakes, and make firm decisions — all hallmarks of a great leader.

 Attention to Detail

 A lot is resting on an accountant’s shoulders: inaccurate reporting in financial statements or tax documents could devastate a business.
 So, having a sharp eye and careful attention to detail is crucial for an accountant.

 The information accountants handle every day is highly sensitive, and the work often includes tight deadlines.
 It’s important for an accountant to always be dependable, reliable, and trustworthy.